Boy and girls are assessed in the same way, but they may face challenges in different areas.

 - mask their differences (many boys do this too, but it is more common in girls)

-- have a group of friends who support them and guide them through difficult social situations.
+- have a group of friends or one very close friend who supports and guides them through difficult social situations.
 However, these relationships can change as girls grow up and interests change.
 They may find it very difficult to lose friends and the support they offered.